mpanighetti/dnd5e-urban-ranger-options/main.md

 _3rd-level City Dweller feature_

 When you reach certain levels in this class, you pick an additional spell of 1st level or higher to learn from the City Dweller Spells table.
 Each spell counts as a ranger spell for you, but it doesn’t count against the number of ranger spells you know.
-Spells marked with a pager emoji 📟 are from _[Unearthed Arcana: Modern Magic](https://media.wizards.com/2015/downloads/dnd/UA_ModernMagic.pdf)_ and require approval from the Dungeon Master to be made available to you.

 ##### City Dweller Spells